 During normal breathing, the bands of muscle that surround the airways are relaxed.
 Air moves freely.
 During an asthma attack, three main changes occur that stop air from moving easily through the airways:

-The cells that line the airways produce more mucus, which is thicker than normal.
+- The cells that line the airways make more mucus that’s thicker than normal.

-All of these factors -- bronchospasm, inflammation, and mucus production -- cause asthma symptoms such as difficulty breathing, wheezing, coughing, breathlessness, and difficulty performing activities.
+All of these things -- bronchospasm, inflammation, and mucus production -- cause asthma symptoms such as trouble breathing, wheezing, coughing, breathlessness, and difficulty performing activities.

 Colds are respiratory infections caused by viruses.
-Several hundred different viruses may cause your cold symptoms.
+Several hundred viruses may cause your cold symptoms.
 These viruses can also affect your airways, sinuses, throat, voice box, and bronchial tubes.
+They cab also be an asthma trigger.

 What Are the Symptoms of Asthma?